AR-ORG/kubernetes-installation-1/README.md

         c.
 Make sure to remove the # comments before running the above script.

+        d.
+You can execute ./generate_kube_config from this repo.
+Change the worker names

 ##    Generate kubeconfig for kube-proxy

       a.
 Single kube-proxy config will be used for all nodes.